The table of contents may be found here.

 Peralta Tuff with coarse lithics.
 Near 35 44.103N 106 24.007W

-There is a large flow of very lithic-rich tuff to the southeast from
+There is another large flow of lapilli-tuff to the southeast of

 Block and ash flow.
 Near 35 43.967N 106 23.945W

-This is a lithic tuff, but the bits of rock appear to be composed of Bearhead Rhyolite, like the tuff itself, rather than Paliza Canyon Formation, as in the earlier examples.
+This is also a lapilli-tuff, but the bits of rock appear to be composed of Bearhead Rhyolite, like the ash itself, rather than Paliza Canyon Formation, as in the earlier examples.
 This is very likely an example of a block and ash flow, typically of high-silica volcanism.
-Magma high in silica is extremely viscous, flowing only with the greatest difficulty.
-As a result, when it erupts from a vent, it tends to dome up rather than flow away from the vent.
-Such domes can become tens of meters high.
+Magma this viscous tends to dome up rather than flow away from the vent.
+Such domes can become hundreds of meters high.
 When the face of a dome becomes steep enough, the solid outer crust can collapse, exposing the gas-rich liquid magma within.
 This explodes into red-hot volcanic ash, which mingles with the fragments of the solid outer crust to produce a flow like the one here.
 The mechanism is a little like the famous eruption of Mt.
 St. Helens, but on a much smaller scale.
 Or you can think of the famous eruption of Mt.
 St. Helens as the Mother of All Block and Ash Flows.
 I'm easy.

 Here is a panorama of Cerro Balitas seen from the southeast.